RealVNC/raspi-preview/README.md

 There is now a [stable version](https://www.realvnc.com/download/vnc/raspberrypi/) of RealVNC Server for Raspberry Pi available on our Website, which incoroprates the improvements that were made in this alpha version, so we highly recommend that you upgrade to this.

-The RealVNC Server and Viewer is now also included by default in the **Raspbian Jessie with PIXEL** distribution (2016-09-23 onwards), availble from the [Raspberry Pi Foundation's download page](https://www.raspberrypi.org/downloads/raspbian/).
+The RealVNC Server and Viewer are now also included by default in the **Raspbian Jessie with PIXEL** distribution (2016-09-23 onwards), availble from the [Raspberry Pi Foundation's download page](https://www.raspberrypi.org/downloads/raspbian/).

 ---